 The most tranquil beaches are the farthest from the cruise ports.

-One of Aruba’s best-known attractions is Eagle Beach, which is frequently listed among the world’s top beaches.
-In fact, many of the resorts on the island are nearby, as well as on Palm Beach.
 Although Eagle Beach is much less crowded than Palm Beach due to its size, you may still want to check out the beaches on the other side of the island.
-Especially if you see lots of cruise ship passengers on Aruba for the day, the beaches farther from the ports will be the least busy options.
-Therefore, it’s always a good idea to have a rental car!
+Especially if you see lots of cruise ship passengers on Aruba for the day, the beaches farther from the ports will be the least busy option.

 18% of the entire island comprises a national park.

-If you have a 4WD vehicle, I recommend entering the park at San Fuego and driving the Northern Loop.
+If you have a 4WD vehicle, we recommend entering the park at San Fuego and driving the Northern Loop.
 However, even if you don’t have a car, it’s still possible to visit the park for the day on a guided tour.
-Options include a hiking tour through Arikok National Park, a horseback riding adventure, and even riding a UTV to the natural pool.
-You can find more information about the park and its many attractions here.

 Americans don’t need to exchange money before visiting Aruba.

-Personally, I decided to bring a small amount of USD in cash and paid for most expenses with my Chase Sapphire Preferred card.
-This credit card has no foreign transaction fees, so it’s perfect to use when traveling outside of the United States.
-In the end, I didn’t end up using much cash since most establishments in Aruba accept major credit cards.
+We brought a small amount of USD in cash and paid for most expenses with my Chase Sapphire Preferred card.
+This credit card has no foreign transaction fees, so it’s perfect for traveling outside the United States.
+In the end, we didn’t end up using much cash since most establishments in Aruba accept major credit cards.